TheRealHazzard/Ultimate-New-CGPA-Calculator/README.md

 # Hosted at:
 https://vitcgpacalculator.therealhazzard.repl.run

-# There are three modes in which you can use this:
+# There are three modes in which you can use this application:

 Mode 1 (Winter-Semester Internals Calculation):
 - Enter marks scored in internals for current sem